Antima5555/SQL-Project/README.md

 🗂️ Database Structure

-Books Table
+ -Books Table
 Stores information about the books available in the store.

-Customers Table
+- Customers Table
 Stores information about bookstore customers.

-Orders Table
+- Orders Table
 Stores order information including links to customers and books.

 📊 SQL Query Highlights